mdn/content/files/en-us/web/http/headers/cache-control/index.md

 - `Revalidate response`
   - : Ask the origin server whether the stored response is still fresh or not.
 Usually it's done through a conditional request.
 - `Fresh response`
   - : Indicates that the response is fresh.
-It usually means its response can be reusable for subsequent requests, but it depends on request directives.
+This usually means the response can be reused for subsequent requests, depending on request directives.
 - `Stale response`
   - : Indicates that the response is stale.
 It usually means the response can't be reusable as-is.
 Cache storage isn't required to remove stale responses immediately, because revalidation could change the response from being stale to being fresh again.
 - `Age`